adityamittl/Health-Tracker/README.md

 ## 🏅 Accomplishments that we're proud of

 - Achieving 80%+ accuracy on all three ML models (specifically 99% on Thyroid) is a feat we are definitely proud of.
-- Completing all these feautes in just two days is another.
+- Completing all these features in just two days is another.

 ## 📖 What we learned